 Whether it's Type 1, Type 2, or gestational, diabetes is a complex condition that requires ongoing care and attention.
 However, with the right tools, knowledge, and support, it's completely manageable, allowing those affected to live full, vibrant lives.

-The Intersection of Alcohol and Type 1 Diabetes
+The Intersection of Type 1 Diabetes and Alcohol

-When it comes to Type 1 Diabetes, alcohol can spell trouble.
+When it comes to alcohol and Type 1 Diabetes, there’s trouble brewing.
 Since the body does not produce insulin, keeping blood sugar levels balanced is a daily challenge.
 Alcohol reduces the liver's ability to release glucose, which can lead to low blood sugar (hypoglycemia).

 This adds another bottleneck to the supply delivery system: not only are the “packages” not getting to their destination, they’re held up at the holding facility and can’t even get on the truck.
 Things can get chaotic quickly!